techieeliot/gcc-web-design-co/src/content/blog/deploying-nextjs-netlify.md

 ---
-title: "Deploying Your Next.js App to Netlify: A Step-by-Step Guide"
+title: 'Deploying Your Next.js App to Netlify: A Step-by-Step Guide'
-publishedAt: "2024-04-04"
+publishedAt: '2024-04-04'
-summary: "Learn how to deploy your Next.js application to Netlify with continuous deployment, environment variables, and custom domains."
+summary: 'Learn how to deploy your Next.js application to Netlify with continuous deployment, environment variables, and custom domains.'
-image: "/blog/deploying-nextjs-netlify.webp"
+image: '/blog/deploying-nextjs-netlify.webp'
+author: { name: 'Eliot Sanford', image: '/authors/eliot.webp' }
 ---

 # Deploying Your Next.js App to Netlify: A Step-by-Step Guide